fourdigits/django-template-lsp/README.md

-# Django Template Language Server (LSP)
+# Django Template LSP server

-The Django Template Language Server (LSP) enhances your Django development experience with powerful features for navigating and editing template files.
+The Django Template LSP server enhances your Django development experience with powerful features for navigating and editing template files.
 This LSP supports: